 Body Weight & Body Fat

 Alcohol provides 7 kilocalories per gram compared to energy-yielding nutrients: 9 kilocalories per gram of fat, 4 kilocalories per gram of carbohydrate, and 4 kilocalories per gram of protein.
 To clarify, alcohol is not a nutrient, which is a component of the diet needed by the body to function properly.
 Drinking is generally easier than eating, so it’s easier to consume more calories from calorie-containing beverages than from food.
-Mixed drinks contain other high-calorie ingredients in them, such as cream, juice, soda, and syrup.
+Mixed drinks contain other high-calorie ingredients, such as cream, juice, soda, and syrup.
 While intoxicated, one can consume a significant amount of calories from both calorie-containing beverages and food without being aware.
 Regular counting of every single calorie consumed (or to be consumed) is not recommended, but one can recognize alcoholic drinks as some of the highest calorie-containing items with the lowest amount of nutrients in the diet.

 Since alcohol is toxic, the body prioritizes its metabolism of alcohol over that of fat.
 In other words, alcohol spares fat and promotes fat storage and higher body fat composition.